RassoulHajizadeh/Fusion-of-LLE-and-stochastic-LEM-for-Persian-handwritten-digits-Recognition---Code/README.md

 - Stochastic LEM (SLEM),
 - Fusion of LLE and SLEM (FSLL).

-This repository includes a brief description of these methods and their Matlab codes (as soon).
+This repository includes a brief description of these methods and their Matlab codes.
 For more detailes, the researcher can reffer to the paper: https://link.springer.com/article/10.1007/s10032-018-0303-4